 The goal of Dr. Nowzaradan’s diet is twofold: first – actual weight loss before an operation, as it unequivocally reduces the underlying risks, possible side-effects and grave complications, and second – commitment test for the people who are adamant about following through with the second step and going under knife.
-The operation as such is never enough for a solid long-term weight loss.
-Afterwards, patients have to make drastic changes in their daily diet and eating practices for an operation not to be futile.
+The operation is never enough for a solid long-term weight loss.
+Afterwards, patients have to make drastic changes in their daily diet and eating practices for the operation to be successful.
 A continuous healthy lifestyle is the only way to obtain desired body looks.

 While on this diet, you shouldn’t consume the following:

 - Any kind of sugar, sweets, and pastries

 - High-calorie nuts and seeds (peanuts, popcorn, almonds, pistachios, cashews, sunflower seeds)

 - Sodas and energy drinks